A Simulation of America’s Next Civil War

 First there is a free classroom exercise, 30-45 minutes in length, suitable for middle school through college, to illustrate the basic, frustrating dynamics of the situation.
 The teacher materials for this exercise are available for free here: American Abyss: Student Edition.

 There is also a complex two-player strategy game, lasting 2-3 hours, published by Compass Games: 2040: An American Insurgency.
-A draft version of the game board is below (Nov 2020):
+Here is a picture of the game board:

 This game goes into much greater depth about the mechanics of modern civil conflict, with systems involving the internet, social media, cyber-warfare, alongside the usual destruction and mayhem.
 There are two scenarios.
 In both scenarios, the Blue team represents the government and is based in Washington DC and the Red team represents the rebels.
 In one scenario the Red team is based in cities, in the other it is based in the countryside.